IcyApril/CryptoLib/README.md

 - Salted PBKDF2 hashing using alternations between SHA512 and Whirlpool
 - Two-way cascading encryption using Rijndael 256, Twofish and Serpent

-CryptoLib requires PHP 5.6.0+ (with OpenSSL and MCrypt version 2.4.x or greater).
+CryptoLib requires PHP 7.2.0+ (with OpenSSL).
 You should always keep your Cryptography plugins up-to-date.

 Check out the documentation at: http://cryptolib.ju.je